ASUO's Annual Budget Process

 If enrollment estimates include a projected increase in student enrollment, the current I-Fee amount will produce a larger revenue stream going forward.
 Provided expenditures aren’t dramatically increasing, a minimal increase in the I-Fee may be sufficient to cover the expenses for the next year.

 Once the enrollment and fee revenue estimates arrive, ASUO Officers use a common spreadsheet to input potential fee and cost scenarios in order to inform their discussions about budget priorities.

-There is a 5% statutory maximum increase in the Incidental Fee amount from one year to the next.
-Any request in excess of 5% requires the review and approval of the Oregon Higher Education Coordinating Committee (HECC).
+There is a 5-percent statutory maximum increase in the Incidental Fee amount from one year to the next.
+Any request in excess of 5 percent requires the review and approval of the Oregon Higher Education Coordinating Committee (HECC).